elastic/kibana/x-pack/test/security_solution_api_integration/README.md

 1. Within the `test_suites` directory, create a new area folder.
 2. Introduce `ess.config` and `serverless.config` files to reference the new test files and incorporate any additional custom properties defined in the `CreateTestConfigOptions` interface.
 3. In these new configuration files, include references to the base configurations located under the config directory to inherit CI configurations, environment variables, and other settings.
-4. Append a new entry in the `ftr_configs.yml` file to enable the execution of the newly added tests within the CI pipeline.
+4. Append a new entry in the `ftr_configs.yml` file (stateful configs under `enabled_stateful` and serverless configs under `enabled_serverless_security`) to enable the execution of the newly added tests within the CI pipeline.

 ## Testing locally